danny-eng/nutrition-app/README.md

 # PROJECT SHOPPING-LIST

 ## OBJECTIVE
-The intention of this project is to create a single-page application that allows users to search for nutritional information via the USDA API.
+The intention of this project is to create a single-page application that allows users to search for nutritional information via the `USDA NDB API`.
 The user can create a profile page that stores information about foods they are interested in.

+## FEATURES
+- User can search the USDA database via the app.
+- User can save information via user profiles.

+## POSSIBLE FEATURES
+- Locations of local stores to purchase foods.

 ## TECHNOLOGY
 ### Front-End